-You must know the things to do, if planning to visit Varanasi, here are best must-do Things in Varanasi, that can make your trip memorising.
+Here is the list of Top 10 Things to do in Varanasi for those who are planning to visit Varanasi in 2020.
+You must know the things to do if planning to visit Varanasi, that’s why the list of must-do Things in Varanasi, that can make your trip memorizing.
 Varanasi is the oldest inhabited city in the world and it holds the most amazing stories along with the most mesmerizing aura.
 You must visit Varanasi to experience life-altering phenomena and the grandeur of the city itself.
-Here is a list of things you can do while in the City of Gods.
+Here is a list of things you can do while in the City of God.

 World Famous Ganga Aarti in Varanasi

 Witness the World Famous Ganga Aarti on Dashawamedh Ghat– every evening offerings and prayers are made to the holy river Ganga for its life-sustaining powers.
 The ceremony is carried out by silk-clad young priests in a harmonious dance ritual.
 It is very enchanting to see them perform the ceremony.
 It is a must once you visit the city.
 If possible sit on a boat and enjoy the whole experience.

 Wake Up with the City at Sunrise– the sun rises from the other side of the river and the view is mesmerizing.
 You can see how dedicated this city is towards its morning as they start fresh.
 Subah-e-Benares is the place located near Assi Ghat, where you can find people meditating and doing yoga on the banks of the river.
 You will see people taking a dip in the holy river early in the morning.
 It always makes your mind fresh and so, of course, this should be on your to-do list.
 You can also enjoy Subah-e-Banaras in Assi Ghat, where you can start your day with some Indian Classical Music.